edemirkan/wine-starcraft-installer/README.md

 [Follow instructions here](https://wiki.winehq.org/Ubuntu)
 You will need to install Staging branch

-**2.** Download the "StarCraft-Setup.exe" in the same foled you have this script
+**2.** Download the "StarCraft-Setup.exe" into the same folder you have this script

 You can download the StarCraft-Setup.exe [here](https://battle.net/download/getInstallerForGame?version=LIVE&gameProgram=STARCRAFT "StarCraft-Setup.exe")